-The Board met on seven occasions during the year under review.
+The Board met on six occasions during the year under review.
 The Audit, Risk and Remuneration sub-Committees operated throughout the year and reported to the Board at its subsequent meetings.
-The Audit Committee met on six occasions, the Risk Committee five and the Remuneration Committee met once during the year to 31st December 2017.
-The Chair of each Committee is an Independent Non-Executive Director:
+The Audit Committee met on seven occasions, the Risk Committee five and the Remuneration Committee met once during the year to 31st December 2019.
+The Chair of each Committee is an Independent Non-Executive Director and appointed by the Board:

-- Audit Committee (Chairman: J G Gibson)

-- Risk Committee (Chairman: J G Hickey)

-- Remuneration Committee (Chairman: J G Hickey)
+- Audit Committee (Chaired by Aisling Kennedy) - Risk Committee (Chaired by J G Hickey) - Remuneration Committee (Chaired by J G Hickey)